pikvm/pikvm/pages/tesmart.md

 3. Connect the LAN port on the front of the switch using standard ethernet cable into one of your network switches.
 4. Connect host USB and HDMI cables from the TESMART switch to the machines to be managed per the switch instructions.

-:exclamation: There is a limitation in the underlying Pi-KVM software related to plugging video cables from a host which is already powered and connected to a monitor to a Raspberry Pi CSI2-HDMI encoder.
+:exclamation: There is a limitation in the underlying PiKVM software related to plugging video cables from a host which is already powered and connected to a monitor to a Raspberry Pi CSI2-HDMI encoder.
 These limitations apply equally when using the TESMART KVM switch.
-If video is not present in Pi-KVM, try keeping all host machines off and connecting them directly to the TESMART switch before powering the hosts on.
+If video is not present in PiKVM, try keeping all host machines off and connecting them directly to the TESMART switch before powering the hosts on.

 ## Setting the IP Address of the TESMART switch